tk-notes/lucas-meier-blog/content/posts/2022/08/some-kems-and-some-proofs/index.md

 \Gamma^1\_0 \circ \text{ICDH}\_1 = \Gamma^1\_1 \circ \text{ICDH}\_1
 $$

-This is enough to allow us to make our full walk, and tie everything together:
+This is enough to make our full walk, and tie everything together:

 $$
 \begin{aligned}